Phylum Protozoa (PROTOZOANS)

 Centrioles and spindle in Protozoa

-The centrioles and spindle, like the chromosomes, become visible only at division.
-The centrioles are short cylinders and arc frequently regarded as the same type of structure as the basal granule of a flagellum.
-From them arise numerous hollow fibres to which the chromosomes are attached.
+The centrioles and spindle, like the chromosomes, become visible only at the division.
+The centrioles are short cylinders and arcs frequently regarded as the same type of structure as the basal granule of a flagellum.
+From them arise numerous hollow fibers to which the chromosomes are attached.
 In a dividing nucleus there are two diametrically op-posed centrioles (see diagram p.
 17).
-The fibres from each centriole approach each other from the poles.
+The fibers from each centriole approach each other from the poles.

 Nucleolus of Protozoa

 The nucleolus is a body within the nucleus.
 Characteristically it appears between divisions.
 It contains ribonucleic acid.
-Between divisions the nucleus can be seen to be made of a mesh of fibres or diffuse granules and one or more distinct bodies called karyosornes or endosomes.
+Between divisions, the nucleus can be seen to be made of a mesh of fibers or diffuse granules and one or more distinct bodies called karyosome or endosomes.